turingschool/backend-curriculum-site/module2/lessons/activerecord_associations.md

 | 6  | Victoria   | Vasys     | 1         |
 | 7  | Mike       | Dao       | 1         |

-We can use this same pattern to create a one-to-one relationship, though we would need to validate the uniquness of the foreign key (e.g. `module_id`) above.
+We can use this same pattern to create a one-to-one relationship, though we would need to validate the uniquness of the foreign key (e.g. `course_id`) above.

 #### Model Level